dtdevore64/CIL-Selinux-Tutorial/README.md

 <br><br><br><br>

-***Step 6.*** Let's try to cut all the unecessary bloat that we have in this .cil file now.
+***Step 6.*** Let's try to cut all the unecessary bloat that we have in this ```".cil"``` file now.
 For instance we don't need those cil_gen_require statements at all--- unlike Reference Policy where you have to have require statements in order for your policy to build and work.
 I also added some spacing so you can read it better.

 ```
 (type xcowsay_t)